 (Deuteronomy 13:6-11) “Suppose someone secretly entices you—even your brother, your son or daughter, your beloved wife, or your closest friend—and says, ‘Let us go worship other gods’—gods that neither you nor your ancestors have known.
 They might suggest that you worship the gods of peoples who live nearby or who come from the ends of the earth.
 But do not give in or listen.
 Have no pity, and do not spare or protect them.
 You must put them to death!
 Strike the first blow yourself, and then all the people must join in.
 Stone the guilty ones to death because they have tried to draw you away from the Lord your God, who rescued you from the land of Egypt, the place of slavery.
 Then all Israel will hear about it and be afraid, and no one will act so wickedly again.”

 So to the Jews, Christians are some of the worst people in the world.
 They will explain to you that Hitler tried to kill only their bodies.
-Physical death is temporary, but there is an afterlife and they will stand up when the resurrection of all the dead takes place.
-They want to be counted and they take their TORAH (Old Testament/ first 5 books) very seriously and they know it and study it.
+Physical death is temporary, but there is an afterlife, and they will stand up when the resurrection of the dead takes place.
+They want to be counted, and they take their Torah/ Instructions (Wedding vows) very seriously, and they know it and study it.

 Now that we have looked at their views in detail, it should make sense to us as to why they want Christians and others to leave them alone.
 I would vow to say that they are living some of the most sanctified lives in this day and hour.
 I believe many of their eyes are being opened to Jesus/ Yeshua.
-I also believe that many Christian’s eyes are being opened to their Torah!
-Yes, I know that it is not by works lest any man should boast, but their faith is amazing.
+Also, I think that many Christian’s eyes are being opened to their Torah!
+Yes, I know that it is not by works lest any man should boast, but their faith is incredible.
 Joseph’s brother will eventually recognize him!
 Ephraim and Judah will be one stick in His hand.
 Let’s go deeper.
 Let’s look at the verse we use to continue trying to save them.